shailee-m/keystone/fields/types/geopoint/Readme.md

 Stores an `Array` of `Number` values in the model.

-Displayed as two text input fields in the Admin UI of latitude and longitude.
+Displayed as two text input fields in the Admin UI.

-If you are updating the database, it requires the two numbers to be in [longitude, latitude] order.

 ## Example
 ```js